Mephistro/Gmod-Lua-Base-Generator/README.md

 # Gmod Lua Base Generator
- Create a basic folder hierarchy for your garry's mod project
+ Create a basic folder hierarchy for your garry's mod addon project